Queen Elizabeth Way: The Middle Road

 The Toronto entrance to the QEW and the Queen Elizabeth Way Monument in 1940.
-In 1974, the monument was removed.
-It was later reinstalled nearby in 1975.
+In 1974, the monument was removed to accommodate widening of the QEW.
+The monument was reinstalled nearby in 1975.

 Over the next decade, vehicle usage increased substantially, and by 1920 Lakeshore Road was again highly congested on weekends.

 In response, the Department of Highways examined improving another road between Toronto and Hamilton.
 The road was to be more than twice the width of Lakeshore Road at 12 m and would carry two lanes of traffic in either direction.

 Construction on what was then known as the Queen Street Extension in Etobicoke Township west of today's Kipling Avenue (bypassing a northern jog in Queen Street) to connect with the eastern end of The Middle Road across the Etobicoke Creek began in early 1931 as a Great Depression relief project.

 Before the highway could be completed, Thomas McQuesten was appointed the new minister of the Department of Highways, with Robert Melville Smith as deputy minister, following the 1934 provincial elections.